< />

 Your GP is a great place to start.
 They can assess your condition and undertake testing to find any hormonal, medical or other reasons that may be causing it.

-They can also discuss strategies for addressing weight loss, such as lifestyle changes, weight loss medication and even surgical options such as gastric banding if you're dealing with more severe obesity.
+They can also discuss strategies for addressing weight loss, such as lifestyle changes and even surgical options such as gastric banding if you're dealing with more severe obesity.

 Modify your lifestyle